Lauren-Mercedes/language-click/README.md

 ### Language Selection Buttons

-Allows the user to select a language to learn.
+Allows the player to select a language to learn.
 - tested using preview and deployed site by playing the game in each language.
 - Selected return between each game and confirmed the language changed when moving from one to another.
 - Confirmed the correct language displayed for the button pressed.

+### Answer Selection Buttons

+Allows the player to select an answer to the question.
+- tested using preview and deployed site by playing the game and having others play the game.
+- once an answer is selected all answer buttons disable preventing multiple answers.
+- the player receives immediate feedback as to whether the answer is correct or incorrect.
+- the order the answer options are displayed changes each time next or retry is pressed moving the correct answer position at random.

 ### Correct Answer Counter